calpt/adapters/tests/sagemaker/README.md

 ## Test Case 1: Releasing a New Version (Minor/Major) of 🤗 Transformers

-### Requirements: Test should run on Release Candidate for new `transformers` release to validate the new release is compatible with the DLCs.
+### Requirements: Test should run on Release Candidate for new `adapter_transformers` release to validate the new release is compatible with the DLCs.
 To run these tests you need credentials for the HF SageMaker AWS Account.
 You can ask @philschmid or @n1t0 to get access.

 ### Run Tests:

 Before we can run the tests we need to adjust the `requirements.txt` for PyTorch under `/tests/sagemaker/scripts/pytorch` and for TensorFlow under `/tests/sagemaker/scripts/pytorch`.
 We adjust the branch to the new RC-tag.

 ```
-git+https://github.com/huggingface/transformers.git@v4.5.0.rc0 # install master or adjust ist with vX.X.X for installing version specific-transforms
+git+https://github.com/huggingface/adapter_transformers.git@v4.5.0.rc0 # install master or adjust ist with vX.X.X for installing version specific-transforms
 ```

 After we adjusted the `requirements.txt` we can run Amazon SageMaker tests with: